evanshortiss/evanshortiss.github.io/_posts/2020-09-21-code-ready-containers-on-digital-ocean.markdown

     server webserver1 CRC_IP:6443 check port 6443
 ```

-4. Start HAProxy `sudo systemctl start haproxy` (if this fails use `haproxy -f /etc/haproxy/haproxy.cfg -db` to view logs and diagnose the issue)
+Start HAProxy using the `sudo systemctl start haproxy` command.
+If this fails use `haproxy -f /etc/haproxy/haproxy.cfg -db` to view logs and diagnose the issue.

 Note that the **CodeReady Container VM IP can change** on reboots/restarts.
 If the IP changes you'll need to update the `haproxy.cfg` with the new IP and run `sudo systemctl restart haproxy`!